Your cart is currently empty!

 How long should I persist with a meal?

-I am not a fan of simple, one size-fits-all rules like ‘Life Stops Until You Eat’ or ‘100 percent nutrition, 100 percent of the time’.
-It depends on your child’s mental state, on whether you’re about to do harm by finally losing your temper, on what you have learned works with your child, on your aims (weight gain? fear food?).
+I am not a fan of simple, one size-fits-all rules that some parents share, like 'Life Stops Until You Eat' or '100 percent nutrition, 100 percent of the time'.
+It depends on your child's mental state, on whether you're about to do harm by finally losing your temper, on what you have learned works with your child, on your aims (weight gain? fear food?).

 If you have a meal to serve right now, think 'compassionate persistence'.